T-Mobile Applicant

 Application information

-Like certain sensitive data categories described below; work permit status, like immigration, residency and related information; professional and background information, like your resume and application form, including details about your qualifications, skills, academic and education background, training courses attended, work experience, language capabilities, employment history, results of criminal background checks, results of drug and alcohol testing, health screenings or certifications, work permit/visa application information, and references or recommendations from previous employers, driving and vehicle licensing and history.
+Like certain sensitive data categories described below; work permit status, like immigration, residency and related information; professional and background information about you, such as your resume and application form, including details about your qualifications, skills, academic and education background, training courses attended, work experience, language capabilities, employment history, results of drug and alcohol testing, health screenings or certifications, work permit/visa application information, and references or recommendations from previous employers, driving and vehicle licensing and history.

 Education information